 cozy, while her new series is described as a thriller, with plenty of action

-in the "F" (as in Fletcher) section...
-Well, I just added it to the F
+in the "F" (as in Fletcher) section.
+Well, I have gone ahead and added it to the F

 Flinn was an antique dealer before writing her Molly Doyle mystery series.

 (aka Isabella Alan) Flower, a librarian at a small college, writes the India Hayes Mystery Series

 which features a college librarian/sleuth.
 Flower also writes the Appleseed

 Creek Mystery Series.
 This series takes place in Ohio Amish country, and

 features a sleuth who works at a college in the computer field.
 Flower also

 writes the Andi Boggs Mystery Series for children.
 As Alan she

 writes the Amish Quilt Shop Mystery Series.